serpent-os/serpentos.com/content/en/blog/serpent-os-enters-alpha/index.md

 ### Hardware support

-We've rounded out our hardware support, now including patches for ASUS devices and Surfac devices.
+We've rounded out our hardware support, now including patches for ASUS devices and Surface devices.
 Additonally, we now have the NVIDIA driver available in the repositories.
 Note we only offer [open-gpu-kernel-modules](https://github.com/NVIDIA/open-gpu-kernel-modules), which we prebuild against our `linux-desktop` package to streamline installation.